Audrey has owned and trained Malamutes from puppyhood into adulthood for over 15 years. She has also rescued many other dog breeds.

-There are many factors to consider when considering aggression in dogs.
-Yes, certain dogs if allowed to pursue their own road without training can develop certain traits that are not desirable in today's society.
+There are many factors to consider when examining aggression in dogs.
+Yes, certain dogs, if allowed to pursue their own road without training, can develop certain traits that are not desirable in today's society.
 However, this is where the pet owner's responsibility is crucial.

 Would we allow our children to grow up undisciplined?
 Would we allow our kids to roam without supervision?
 Lastly, would we place our children in dangerous situations unsupervised and expect them to behave?
 Of course not.

 The question then becomes why do people get dogs that they know relatively little about in terms of exercise, behavior, personality, etc., and then expect that there is no training or work involved in growing the pet into a good citizen?

 Or even more saddening is the staggering number of dogs remanded to shelters for euthanasia each and every year because someone thought they wanted an Alaskan Malamute or a Siberian Husky but they didn't get the facts.
 They discover that they simply can't "cope" with their decision and drive off into the sunset to let their dog be destroyed.

 I believe that every dog has an inherent need to please its owner.
 I also believe that every dog is trainable and no dog is disposable.
 That said, there are some mitigating circumstances that can perhaps shape a dog and turn them into a dangerous dog.